Defford

+The name Defford derives from the Old English dēopford meaning 'deep ford'.

 Defford also has a primary school, Defford cum Besford First School, and three pubs.

 Defford is home to one of the radio telescopes that make up the Jodrell Bank MERLIN (Multi-Element Radio Linked Interferometer Network) radio telescope array linking six observing stations that together form a powerful telescope with an effective aperture of over 217 kilometres.